envoyproxy/nighthawk/README.md

 Where:

 --request-source <string>
-Grpc source that will deliver to-be-replayed traffic.
-For example 127.0.0.1:8443
+Remote gRPC source that will deliver to-be-replayed traffic.
+Each worker will separately connect to this source.
+For example 127.0.0.1:8443.

 --open-loop
 Enable open loop mode.
 When enabled, the benchmark client will not